Two javascript frameworks compared: Next.js vs. Gatsby with some futuristic background

 For instance, Next.js has been successfully used by many high-traffic websites due to its ability to provide a fast and seamless user experience, thanks to features like hot reload, automatic routing, and prefetching.
 Among its success stories is its adoption by Hulu, a popular streaming service, which leveraged Next.js to improve their site's scalability and performance.

-Companies such as Netflix, Uber, and Ticketmaster also successfully adopted Next.js owing to the framework's beneficial features like incremental static generation and built-in CSS support.
+Companies such as Netflix, Uber, and Ticketmaster also successfully adopted Next.js for the framework's beneficial features like incremental static generation and built-in CSS support.
 These functionalities facilitate superior navigation experience and faster building times.

 Successful Use Cases of Gatsby